Last Updated on

 If you’re ready to consider buying a policy, a first step is to get a quote from a trusted provider.
 I recommend World Nomads: they’ve received consistently strong reviews from customers and have earned a four-star rating from TrustPilot.

-You can fill out a quick quote form by clicking here– or use the form below to generate a customized list of different policy choices.
+You can fill out a quick quote form by clicking here– or use the one below to generate a customized list of different policy choices.

 Once you’ve purchased a policy, you can claim your benefits from anywhere in the world through a simple online claims form.
-You can also get round-the clock help and assistance via phone.
+You can also get round-the clock help and assistance by telephone.

 How Expensive do Policies Tend to Run?

 Policies vary widely depending on your destination/s, age and other factors.
 But basic-coverage packages that cover doctor’s visits, hospital stays and even major surgeries can be more reasonable than you might imagine.